Efreak/tachiyomi-extensions-backup/README.md

 plugins on all of them just by pushing once and initiating a check.
 If you intend to do so as well, please use https://tachi.efreakbnc.net/fdroid/repo

-This repo also contains some other open source (as well as one closed-source) manga readers I found, downloaded directly from github (or the main website, in the case of mangabird)
+This repo also contains some other open source (as well as a few closed-source) manga readers and related apps I found, downloaded directly from github (or the main website, in the case of cylonu87's apps)

 # Updating
 If I don't update fast enough for you and you'd like to take over the work, let